Chart Color Schemes

 Tablelands is characterized by a predominantly suburban housing profile, with above-average rates of outright home ownership

-In Tablelands, as per the latest Census, 93.7% of dwellings were houses with the remaining 6.3% being semi-detached, apartments, or other types.
-This is compared to Non-Metro Qld's 82.5% houses and 17.6% other dwellings.
-Home ownership in Tablelands stood at 50.0%, with mortgaged dwellings at 29.8% and rented ones at 20.2%.
-The median monthly mortgage repayment was $1,329, below Non-Metro Qld's average of $1,517.
-The median weekly rent in Tablelands was $230, compared to Non-Metro Qld's $140.
+In Tablelands, as per the latest Census evaluation, 93.7% of dwellings were houses, with the remaining 6.3% comprising semi-detached homes, apartments, and other types.
+This is in contrast to Non-Metro Qld's figures of 82.5% houses and 17.6% other dwellings.
+Home ownership in Tablelands stood at 50.0%, with mortgaged properties at 29.8% and rented dwellings at 20.2%.
+The median monthly mortgage repayment was $1,329, lower than Non-Metro Qld's average of $1,517.
+The median weekly rent in Tablelands was recorded at $230, compared to Non-Metro Qld's $140.
 Nationally, Tablelands' mortgage repayments were significantly lower than the Australian average of $1,863, and rents were substantially below the national figure of $375.

 Frequently Asked Questions - Housing